junior-coderr/chat-webapp/README.md

-# How To Run In Your PC ?
+# How To Run In Your PC?

 1. Clone the repository.
 2. Open the repository in your IDE.